MyAido/MyAido/README.md

-# ⚡ Aido: AI Accessibility Assistant
+# ⚡ Aido: Ai Do It Once

 > **Turn your keyboard into an AI powerhouse.**
 > Aido analyzes your text field and provides smart, context-aware AI tools directly inside any app.